 Franciacorta Millesimato: a rare pearl of great finesse and depth: in practice, you will see the vintage on the label because it is worth it.
 In exceptional vintages, it is a must to enhance the goodness and organoleptic quality of this vintage and then the wine is produced only with the grapes of this vintage.
 But also the aging is superior and must spend 30 months on the lees.

-Franciacorta Riserva: when the vintage becomes poetry in the bottle.
-They are wines produced in minimal quantities to enhance not only a glorious vintage but also a particular cru, which deserves 60 months of aging on the lees to develop all its charm.
+Franciacorta Riserva: when the vintage becomes “poetry in the bottle” They are small-batch wines made to show off not only a great year but also a certain cru, which needs 60 months on the lees to develop all of its charm.
 The aromas become complex and sumptuous.
-The fruit becomes almost candied, toasted and balsamic.
-The dried fruit takes hold, the yeasts open into a thousand creamy shades and become smooth.
+The fruit becomes almost candied, toasted, and balsamic.
+The dried fruit takes hold, the yeasts open into a thousand creamy shades, and become smooth.
 The acidity remains vigorous but blends and merges with the flavor.

 History of Franciacorta Wine

 Franciacorta vineyards and wineries to visit, Spring in Franciacorta, sparkling wine Its history is linked (as with many superb wines) to the Benedictine monks, who lived in the Middle Ages in the Brescia hills near Lake Iseo.
-Their possessions were “franchae curtes” free zones, exempt from taxes and levies of feudal lords.
-And the monks, retired to the convents, chiseled this land by planting the vine and prospering it.
+Their possessions were “franchae curtes” free zones, exempt from taxes and levies by feudal lords.
+And the monks, who had retired to the convents, carved this land by planting and cultivating the vine.

 But paradoxically, red wines have always been produced, so much so that red was famous in this area even in Roman times, according to Pliny the Elder.
-But then came the light or rather Guido Berlucchi, who produced the first sparkling wine and started the colossal investments and the widespread cultivation of the vine.
+But then came the light, or rather Guido Berlucchi, who created the first sparkling wine and began the massive investments and widespread vine cultivation.

 The merit is all of the rocky soils made of morainic stones that drain a lot and manage to capture the heat during the day and release it at night, keeping the vines in a perfect temperate microclimate.

-Franciacorta is a relatively narrow hilly area, just northwest of Brescia, overlooking the southern side of Lake Iseo, with the lake to the west, which then turns into the Oglio river.
-The Rhaetian Alps act as a barrier, protecting the vineyards from cold winds on the opposite side.
+Franciacorta is a relatively narrow hilly area just northwest of Brescia, overlooking the southern side of Lake Iseo, which flows into the Oglio river.
+The Rhaetian Alps act as a barrier, protecting the vineyards from cold winds on the other side.
 In practice, it is a sort of small paradise, which, thanks to the influence of the lake, manages to create a unique microclimate for the vine.

 Well, we said almost everything.
-This page is to be considered as a general guideline.
-It is true that many “heretical” producers have broken away from the rules of the consortium and are proposing very courageous and pure Franciacorta sparkling wines, we could say, less stylized and with an incredible territorial character.
+This page is to be considered a general guideline.
+It is true that many “heretical” producers have broken away from the rules of the consortium and are proposing very courageous and pure Franciacorta sparkling wines—we could say, less stylized and with an incredible territorial character.